-Purpose Computes a least squares regression. { vnam, m, b, stb, vc, stderr, sigma, cx, rsq, resid, dwstat } Format = ols(dataset, depvar, indvars); Input dataset string, name of data set or null string.
-If dataset is a null string, the procedure assumes that the actual data has been passed in the next two arguments. depvar If dataset contains a string: string, name of dependent variable. scalar, index of dependent variable.
+Purpose Computes a least squares regression.

+Format { vnam,m,b,stb,vc,stderr,sigma,cx,rsq,resid,dwstat } = ols(dataset,depvar,indvars);

+Input dataset string, name of data set or null string.

+If dataset is a null string, the procedure assumes that the actual data has been passed in the next two arguments.

+depvar If dataset contains a string:

+string, name of dependent variable.

+scalar, index of dependent variable.
 If scalar 0, the last column of the data set will be used.

-If dataset is a null string or 0: Nx1 vector, the dependent variable. indvars If dataset contains a string: Kx1 character vector, names of independent variables.
+If dataset is a null string or 0:

+Nx1 vector, the dependent variable.

+indvars If dataset contains a string:

+Kx1 character vector, names of independent variables.

 Kx1 numeric vector, indices of independent variables.

 These can be any size subset of the variables in the data set and can be in any order.
 If a scalar 0 is passed, all columns of the data set will be used except for the one used for the dependent variable.

-If dataset is a null string or 0: NxK matrix, the independent variables.
-Global Input Defaults are provided for the following global input variables, so they can be ignored unless you need control over the other options provided by this procedure. altnam global vector, default 0.
+If dataset is a null string or 0:

+NxK matrix, the independent variables.

+Global Input Defaults are provided for the following global input variables, so be ignored unless you need control over the other options provide this procedure.

+altnam global vector, default 0.

 This can be a (K+1)x1 or (K+2)x1 character vector of alternate variable names for the output.
-If con is 1, this must be (K+2)x1.
-The name of the dependent variable is the last element. global scalar, default 1. con a constant term will be added, D = K+1. no constant term will be added, D = K.
+Ifcon is 1, to must be (K+2)x1.
+The name of the dependent variable in the last element. con global scalar, default 1.

+1 a constant term will be added, $D = K+1$.

+0 no constant term will be added, $D = K$.

 A constant term will always be used in constructing the moment matrix m. mis ss global scalar, default 0.
-0 ing values (fastest).
-1 listwise deletion, missings occur. drop any cases in which 2 pairwise deletion, this is equivalent to setting missings to 0 when calculating m .
-The number of cases computed is equal to the total number of cases in the data set. output global scalar, default 1. - 1 print the statistics 3.
-(0 do not print statis row global scalar, the number of rows to read per iteration of the read loop.
-Default 0. you get an I ealculated internally.
-If emory error message pply a value forrow The answers may vary slightly due to rounding error differences when a different number of rows is read priteration.
-You can userow to control this if you was get exactly the same rounding effects between several olsı res lobal scalar, default 0.
+0 there are no miss ing values (fastest).
+1 listwise deletion, missings occur. drop any cases in which 2 setting missings The number of c to 0 when calculating m . ases computed is equal to of cases in the data set. out put globa bal scalar, default 1.
+1 print the statistics.
+0 0 do not print statistics. rov v global scalar, the number of rows to read per iteration of the read loop.
+Default 0.
+If 0, the number of rows will be you get an Insufficient while executing ols , you can that works on your system. memory error message differ iterati ences which ion.
+You nen a different num can userow to htly due to rounding error at number of rows is read per ow to control this if you want to ang effects between several runs. olsı res global scalar, default 0.
 1 compute residuals (resid) and Durbin-Watson statistic(dwstat).
-(0 resid = 0, dwstat = 0. =0.
-Output , , , , , , , , , , , , , , , , , , , , the regression.
-If a constant term is used, this vector will be (K+2)x1, and the first name will be "CONSTANT".
-The last name will be the name of the dependent variable. m MxM matrix, where $M = K+2$, the moment matrix constructed • by calculating x'x where x is a matrix containing all useable ıav aving columns in the order: 1.0 indvars depvar (con stant) (indep per ndent variables) (dependent variable) A co A constant term is always used in computing m . b Dx1 vector, the lea ast squares estimates of parameters.
+0 resid = 0, $dwstat$ =0.
+Output vnam the re(K+2 $(K+2)x1$ or $(K+1)x1$ character vector, the variable names used in the regression.
+If a constant term is used, this vector will be $(K+2)x1$, and the first name will be "CONSTANT".
+The last name will be the name of the dependent variable.
+MxM matrix, where $M = K+2$, the moment matrix constructed by calculating $\mathbf{X}'\mathbf{X}$ where \mathbf{X} is a matrix containing all useable observations and having columns in the order: m by ca 1.0 indvars depvar (con stant) (indepe ndent variables) (dependent variable) A co onstant term is always used in computing m . b Dx1 vector, the least squares estimates of parameters.